-One category is based on what the definition of a "grievance" is in your contract.
+"grievance" in

+tract.
 Mostly, these say something along the lines of, "any violation of a provision of this agreement," or words to that effect.
 If that's what you've got, then of course your first resort is to try and find some language in the contract that you can allege a violation.
 But sometimes the definition of a "grievance" is broader than that.
 The parties may have negotiated something along the lines of, "a grievance is any violation of a term of this Agreement, or any matter of concern or dissatisfaction."
 (Sometimes the definition will be this broad, but will specify that the subject of the concern must be a working condition.)
 If you're fortunate enough to have such language, then your starting point is that anything about the workplace can be the subject of a grievance.

 But there are often other places you can find rights that may be subject to your grievance procedure.
 Most workplaces have an employee handbook, with rules that deal with everything from leave policies to parking to fringe benefits.
-Or there will be personnel policies that apply to all employees of your particular employer ular working unit and go up from there: regulations from your part of the agency, regulations that cover all employees in your agency, and regulations that apply to all public employees in your city or state government, or in the federal government.

-(not just those covered by the union contract).
+Or there will be personnel policies that apply to all employees of your particular employer by the union contract).
 And if you're in the public sector, you've hit the jackpot: there are usually layers and layers of regulations that spell out all the various aspects of employees' jobs.
+Some rules apply to one particular working unit and go up from there: regulations from your part of the agency, regulations that cover all employees in your agency, and regulations that apply to all public employees in your city or state government, or in the federal government.

+(not just those covered

-Some rules apply to one particdefinition of a "grievance" isn't as broad as it could be, there may be a provision elsewhere in your contract that "incorporates by reference" other sources of workplace rights.
+Once you've uncovered what these other rules and regulations are, the next step is to figure out if your grievance procedure can enforce them.
+To answer this question, the first place to look is in the contract itself.
+Even if your contract's definition of a "grievance" isn't as broad as it could be, there may be a provision elsewhere in your contract that "incorporates by reference" other sources of workplace rights.
 So your contract might say, for example, that the employer and employees will be bound by "all personnel policies," or by "all applicable agency regulations."
-If that's the case, then an arbitrator won't be restricted to ruling on what's in "the four corners" of your collective bargaining agreement (that is, what's
+If that's the case, then an arbitrator won't be restricted to ruling on what's in "the four corners" of your collective bargaining agreement (that is, what's specifically stated in the contract).
+Rather, you can argue that the employer has violated the collective bargaining agreement by failing to abide by an applicable handbook provision or agency regulation.